Back

 Contact

-Scrum development methodology
+Scrum software development methodology

-Scrum is an Agile-based project management framework.
+Scrum is an Agile-based framework.
 It is designed for teams of ten or fewer members who break their work into goals to be completed within specific time-bound intervals, called ‘sprints.’
 Scrum promotes the self-organization of team members in solving complex tasks and constant reflection on their wins and losses for further improvement.

-This project management framework is built to help teams naturally adapt to changing environments and user requirements.
+This framework is built to help teams naturally adapt to changing environments and user requirements.
 At the same time, short release cycles allow them to improve their performance.
 Scrum provides structure, optimizes development to achieve efficiency, and remains flexible and accommodating of particular needs.

 Here’s how the Scrum development methodology works:

-The workflow of the Scrum project management framework
+The workflow of the Scrum framework

 Pros